AngelCoinProject/ico-archive/README.md

 # ico-contracts

 Ethereum smart contracts that have been used during successful ICOs.
-Curated by [Blockstarter](http://blockstarter.co)

 ## Bancor